Pins

 1 00:00:00,000 --> 00:02:14,300 [AUDIO MISSING] 2 00:02:14,400 --> 00:02:18,100 Séraphine: You used the word "malfunction."
 3 00:02:18,200 --> 00:02:21,600 Édouard: That's what I called

 Maurice refused to let me drop off a Canali dinner jacket at the dry cleaner on 86th because, and I quote, “they press like communists.”
 He took it himself.
 Walked it four blocks.
 Handed it to a Russian woman named Olga.
-Week later?
+Week later.
 It came back folded.

 The problem with "Blue Monday" is that it implies Mondays have a single register.
 They do not.
-Some are cold architecture.
-Some are compromised.
-Those require something darker.

 (Camera pans to stage right.)
 HOST (SOFTLY): “You’ve heard the others speak.
 Do you ever feel the pressure to be emotional?
 To be... relatable?”
 THE BIRKIN BAG (ADJUSTING A CASHMERE LAPEL): “I don’t cry in public.”
 (He gestures, vaguely, toward the Chanel.)

-Next to me?
+Next to me.
 A man.
 Mid-thirties, droopy posture, possibly finance-adjacent, maybe a “Michael.”
 He’s holding a black reversible belt.
 Reversible.
 Two colors.
 Utility over aesthetics.
 The fucking shame of it.

 Subject: re: Palmer From: [REDACTED] To: [REDACTED] Date: Wednesday, October XX, XXXX at 4:47:23 PM [REDACTED]— Apologies for the informal nature of this inquiry, but I’ve just come off a six-hour deposition concerning a noise complaint that was, in reality, a divorce rehearsal.
 My threshold for metaphor